jaredsburrows/open-quartz/example-apps/GlassPreview/README.md

 Glass Preview
 ===========

-This application is exmaple of how to use the camera on the Google Glass using the "hotfix" for the post-XE11 update.
+This application is an example of how to use the camera on the Google Glass using the "hotfix" for the post-XE11 update.

 License